 ☀️ Preferred Garden Location: Full sun with well-drained soil

 NOTE: Seeds and plants can only be shipped within Europe.
-Harvest flowers throughout the season for dyeing and printing.
-Can be used fresh or dried.
+Flowers can be used fresh or dried for dyeing and eco-printing.

 Join The Natural Dyers & Growers Academy to share your experiences and get support from fellow growers.